samjaninf/OFN-User-Guide---Master/Enterprise-settings.md

 _\* not visible to profile-only users_

-You can control the setting for customer tags by creating tag rules.
-For more information about this see [customer accounts and tagging](/customer-accounts-and-tagging.md).
+You can customise the shopping options for customer by creating tag rules.
+For more information about this see [tags and tag rules](/tags-and-tag-rules.md).

 ---